Most Commonly Asked Rafting Questions

 Do I need previous experience?

-For both of our river no experience is required.
+For both of our rivers no experience is required.

 Do I need to make a reservation?